Thomas Eichin

 Thomas Eichin (born 9 October 1966) is a retired German football player.
 He was the general manager of the German DEL ice hockey club Kölner Haie.
 On 15 February 2013, he took over the job as general manager of Werder Bremen.
-After been laid off in May 2016, he took over the job as the sports director of 1860 Munich.
+After being laid off in May 2016, he took over the job as the sports director of 1860 Munich.